AmericanGeezus/TeamsFunctions/docs/Get-TeamsUserVoiceConfig.md

 This script takes a select set of Parameters from AzureAD, Teams & Licensing.
 For a full parameterset, please run:
 - for AzureAD:    "Find-AzureAdUser $Identity | FL"
-- for Licensing:  "Get-TeamsUserLicense $Identity"
+- for Licensing:  "Get-AzureAdUserLicense $Identity"
 - for Teams:      "Get-CsOnlineUser $Identity"

 ## RELATED LINKS